Celtic origins

 Originally, along with the Celtic people, Druidism ruled Wales.
 The druids and their long white toga have a strong link with nature.
 Nature must be respected as the source of all energy.
 They may be monotheists or pantheists, believing that everything is God, God is everything.
 They believe in the immortality of the soul, in reincarnation.
 We're part of the cosmos, part of a whole, both male and female, both good and evil.
 Thunder, moon and sun are venerated, as are mountains, rivers...
 Harmony between all is advocated.
 In Wales, the island of Anglesey is most associated with the druids.
 The best-known Druid is certainly Merlin.
 Diviciacos, on the other hand, is the only druid of antiquity whose existence has been historically confirmed.
 He played a major role with Julius Caesar and Cicero in 57 B.C.
 He was the political leader of the Aedui, the most powerful Celtic people of the time.
 The Aedui were notably based in France, in the present-day regions of Saône-et-Loire, Côte d'Or..

 But little by little, Druidism disappeared, giving way to a strong evangelization at the beginning of the 5th century, under the impetus of solitary monks: Celtic Christianity.
 This branch of Christianity began in Ireland in 43 with Saint Patrick, and officially ended in Brittany in 818.
 One of the effects of the spread of Christianity was the development of writing and literature.
 Oral traditions gave way to written ones.
-This period saw the birth of St. David, who later became the patron saint of Wales.
+This period saw the birth of Saint David, who would later become the patron saint of Wales.
 He was one of the first monks to preach the word of Christ among the Celtic tribes.
-Drinking neither wine nor beer, he was called Dewi Ddyfrwr, meaning "David, he who drinks only water".
+As he drank neither wine nor beer, he was called Dewi Ddyfrwr, meaning "David, he who drinks only water".
 He also founded a monastery in the Pembrokeshire town of St Davids.
 In 1181, St Davids Cathedral was built on the site of the monastery, which had been destroyed many times.

 The rise of the Methodist Church